ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_ssh_into_another_account.md

     *    Typically,
          you just type the word `yes`, and you'll never see that message again.
-    *    The only time you would *not* do that is if you have some particular reason to beleive you are being malicously attacked by evildoers that are spoofing IP addresses.
+    *    The only time you would *not* do that is if you have some particular reason to believe you are being malicously attacked by evildoers that are spoofing IP addresses.
 This is pretty rare.)
 *   You'll be asked for your password.
 It might not echo on the screen as you type it, but it is going in.
 *   Once you are successful in logging in, there may be a long series of announcements.
 In the middle, you might see the message: